Digital Security Explained

 Password security refers to the practices and controls used to protect accounts from unauthorized access.

-Despite advances in authentication technology, passwords remain one of the most common access mechanisms in digital systems.
+Despite advances in authentication technology, passwords remain one of the most common access mechanisms in digital systems — and one of the most frequently targeted.

 Why passwords are vulnerable

-Passwords rely on secrecy.
+Passwords rely entirely on secrecy.
 When that secrecy is weakened, account compromise becomes more likely.

 Password reuse and cascading risk